3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 ```
 This should change the user & group of the `Mainsail` directory & all files & subdirectories back to your `mks` user profile.

+YOU NEED TO HAVE MADE THAT DOWNLOAD AT THE START BEFORE YOU DO THIS NEXT STEP OR YOU'RE IN TROUBLE!!
 Select option `3 Remove`.
-The remove `Klipper`, `Moonraker` & `Fluidd` if you wish.
+Then remove `Klipper`, `Moonraker` & `Fluidd` if you wish.
 NOTE IF YOU REMOVE THEM THEN YOU WILL LOOSE YOUR PRINTER.CFG FILE AND ALL DATA IN YOUR CONFIG FOLDER!!
-YOU NEED TO HAVE MADE THAT DOWNLOAD AT THE START BEFORE YOU DO THIS!!

 Now head back to option `1 Install` & install fresh versions of `Klipper`, `Moonraker`, & `Mainsail`